zachshallbetter/fractal-gen/README.md

 ## Overview

-This Node.js application generates fractals using advanced mathematical models and numerical methods.
-It provides both a command-line interface and an interactive web-based interface for generating and visualizing complex fractal–fractional equations efficiently.
+This pure JavaScript application generates fractals using advanced mathematical models and numerical methods.
+It's built entirely in JavaScript/Node.js without relying on other programming languages, making it highly portable and easy to deploy.
+The application provides both a command-line interface ([see COMMANDS.md](COMMANDS.md)) and an interactive web-based interface ([see API.md](API.md)) for generating and visualizing complex fractal–fractional equations efficiently.

+### It is built using the following technologies

+- **Node.js**: The runtime environment for JavaScript
+- **JavaScript**: The programming language used for the application
+- **Redis**: The key-value database used for caching and storing fractal data
+- **HTML5 Canvas**: The library used for rendering the fractals
+- **D3.js**: The library used for rendering the fractals

+### Why Pure JavaScript?

+- **Native JavaScript Implementations**: All mathematical computations, including complex numerical methods and fractal generation algorithms, are implemented in pure JavaScript without dependencies on external computational libraries or languages like Python, C++, or FORTRAN.

+- **Full Stack JavaScript**: Both frontend and backend use JavaScript, enabling seamless data flow and code sharing between client and server.

+- **Node.js Ecosystem**: Leverages the rich Node.js ecosystem for all functionality:
+  - Mathematical computations using native JavaScript
+  - Web server using Node.js built-in modules and Express
+  - Database interactions through JavaScript clients
+  - Visualization using JavaScript-based libraries (Canvas, D3.js)

 ### Key Features